 Why choose to board at Caulfield Grammar School?

-Caulfield Grammar School’s boarding house is the closest coeducational APS boarding school to the heart of Melbourne, offering boarding for girls and boys – brothers and sisters.
 Girls and boys share common recreation and dining facilities but are accommodated in separate boarding houses.
 Students have supervised study blocks in which tutors are available.
 All living arrangements, including meals, social activities and study are supervised by boarding staff.
+WiFi is accessible in the boarding house.

 While enjoying the friendly, family atmosphere of the small boarding community of around 95 boarders, students can enjoy the excellent facilities of Caulfield Campus, including: library, fully equipped gymnasium, music school, tennis courts, indoor basketball courts, netball courts, 650 seat auditorium, performing arts studio, playing fields and a heated indoor swimming pool.